deniseburgett/geosf22_material/README.md

 #### 3. Add me as collaborator to your repository

-On GitHub, add me as a collaborator under 'Settings' > 'Manage access' of your repository.
-Please use my GitHub account name 'GeoPythonVT' or my e-mail address 'swerth@vt.edu'.
+On GitHub, click on your homework repository.
+To add me as a collaborator, navigate to the repository's 'Settings' > 'Collaborators' > 'Manage access'.
+Use the "Add people" button to add my GitHub account name 'GeoPythonVT' or my e-mail address 'swerth@vt.edu'.

 ## B: Setting up your Computer